TedLeRoy/ubuntu-motd-login-warning/README.md

 ```

-If you like the way Authorized Access Only is displayed, it's called ascii art, and you can create your own message for free [here](http://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20).
+If you like the way "Authorized Access Only!" is displayed, it's called ascii art, and you can create your own message for free [here](http://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20).

 ## Prerequisites